 Before you start, make sure you have researched your area and checked what demand is like for flats.
 Investigate what price they are renting for, what works in one area may not give you the same ROI somewhere else.

 If you are not planning on using the garage for your car and the area doesn’t have any parking restrictions.
 Converting the garage is a significant step.

 You will first need to make sure the garage is suitable.
 Often, converting a garage is classed as permitted development.
 Meaning you will not need planning permission, but always check first with your planning authority.

 A garage conversion is going to be subject to building regulations.
-Ensure it is well built and structurally sound.
+Ensure it is well-built and structurally sound.
 You can use an independent service to check or consult your local council’s building control service.
-They will visit the premises and check for things such as electrical, plumbing, the roof and walls.
+They will visit the premises and check for things such as electrical, plumbing, roof, and walls.
 And they will make sure the whole structure complies with regulations.

 Converting your cellar